mannbhatt/Weather-web-app/README.md

-# Weather-web-app
+# Weather-web-app/Weather.io

 using Next Js

-# Weather.io

 Weather.io is a sleek, modern weather application built with Next.js and Tailwind CSS.
 It provides real-time weather information for any city, displaying current conditions, temperature, humidity, wind speed, and more.
 The application is designed to be responsive, offering a seamless experience on both desktop and mobile devices.